StThomas-SEIS660/Lab-06/Lab-06-instructions.md

 In this lab, you will assemble into your teams and install the open source monitoring tool Nagios in a client-server configuration.

 YOU WILL BE GRADED ON THIS LAB.
+It is due by Sunday, March 22.

 ## Configuring X windows